mikependon/RepoDB.NET/pages/cachers/dbfieldcache.md

 #### Use-Cases

-You only use this class if you would like to get the references of the database fields by tablename, or you would like to extract the equivalent database fields of the class model.
+You should use this class if you would like to get the references of the database fields by tablename, or you would like to extract the equivalent database fields of the class model.

 #### How to Use?